Unit in the last place: Definition

 The IEEE 754 specification—followed by all modern floating-point hardware—requires that the result of an elementary arithmetic operation (addition, subtraction, multiplication, division, and square root since 1985, and FMA since 2008) be correctly rounded, which implies that in rounding to nearest, the rounded result is within 0.5 ulp of the mathematically exact result, using John Harrison's definition; conversely, this property implies that the distance between the rounded result and the mathematically exact result is minimized (but for the halfway cases, it is satisfied by two consecutive floating-point numbers).
 Reputable numeric libraries compute the basic transcendental functions to between 0.5 and about 1 ulp.
 Only a few libraries compute them within 0.5 ulp, this problem being complex due to the Table-maker's dilemma.

+Since the 2010s, advances in floating-point mathematics have allowed correctly rounded functions to be almost as fast in average as these earlier, less accurate functions.
+A correctly rounded function would also be fully reproducible. which theoretically would only produce one incorrect rounding out of 1000 random floating-point inputs.

 Examples

 Example 1

 Let $x$ be a positive floating-point number and assume that the active rounding mode is round to nearest, ties to even, denoted $\operatorname{RN}$.
 If $\operatorname{ulp}(x) \le 1$, then $\operatorname{RN} (x + 1) > x$.
 Otherwise, $\operatorname{RN} (x + 1) = x$ or $\operatorname{RN} (x + 1) = x + \operatorname{ulp}(x)$, depending on the value of the least significant digit and the exponent of $x$.
 This is demonstrated in the following Haskell code typed at an interactive prompt: